 - The Upper River Rd.
 Trailhead: One mile before the Red Bridge River Access trailhead (approaching from the west), turn left onto Upper River Road.
 The trailhead is on the left after roughly 400 yards.

-No public transport currently serve any of the trailheads.
+No public transport currently serves any of the trailheads.

 The following route description assumes that you will be hiking the Manistee River Loop over 2 and a half days and starting at Seaton Creek Campground.